Kimberly Hart: Turbo: A Power Rangers Movie

-Kimberly makes a final appearance in the franchise in Turbo: A Power Rangers Movie, when she and Jason Lee Scott, returning to Angel Grove to surprise the Rangers, but are captured by the evil pirate queen Divatox, who plans to sacrifice the two to her fiancé, Maligore.
+Amy Jo Johnson makes a final appearance as Kimberly in the franchise in Turbo: A Power Rangers Movie, when she and Jason Lee Scott, return to Angel Grove to surprise the Rangers but are captured by the evil pirate queen Divatox, who plans to sacrifice the two to her fiancé, Maligore.
 Toward the end of the film, Jason and Kimberly are lowered into the volcano and possessed by the evil being Maligore.
-The Power Rangers must fight Jason and Kimberly until they are both cured of the evil influence by the wizard Lerigot.
-Shortly after Maligore's defeat, Kimberly was last seen cheering on Jason, Tommy and Adam in their martial arts tournament.
-The film hints at a romantic interest or relationship with Jason.
+The Power Rangers must fight Jason and Kimberly until the wizard Lerigot cures them both of the evil influence.
+Shortly after Maligore's defeat, Kimberly was last seen cheering on Jason, Tommy, and Adam in their martial arts tournament.
+The film hints at her being a romantic interest or in a relationship with Jason.
 She also switches from surfing clothes to leather outfits.

+Mighty Morphin Power Rangers: Once & Always

+Kimberly was part of the reunited Mighty Morphin team who fought Robo-Rita in the battle that ended with Trini's death.
+One year later, while gathering at the graveyard where Trini is buried, she, Jason, Tommy, Zack, and Billy are attacked again by Robo-Rita and two monsters the team had fought in the past, the Mighty Minotaur (from the episode "Teamwork") and Snizard (from "Foul Play in the Sky").
+She, Jason, and Tommy wind up captured by the latter and used by Robo-Rita to power a time machine so she can travel to the past and facilitate her conquest by killing the would-be Power Rangers before Zordon has a chance to choose them.
+They, as well as a handful of other captured Rangers, are released when the villains and the machine are destroyed.
+Because Johnson had declined to reprise her role, Kimberly does not appear unmorphed, but she is shown in archive footage at the end of the special playing a song of her composition (from the season 2 episode "The Song of Guitardo").